Skip to main content

 Routes

-Routes relative to controller route.
-You SHOULD not use the full route here.
+Routes are relative to the controller route.
+You SHOULD NOT use the full route here.

-On a first level only ‘method’ (post, put, delete, etc) exists.
-Only request with this methods will go depers on real routes.
+On the first level, only the ‘method’ (post, put, delete, etc.) exists.
+Only requests with these methods will go deeper into the real routes.

 import AbstractController from "@adaptivestone/framework/modules/AbstractController.js";